 Information Services Corporation is the parent company of its subsidiary group (collectively, the "Company", or "ISC") and is a Canadian corporation with its Class A Limited Voting Shares ("Class A Shares") listed on the Toronto Stock Exchange ("TSX") under the symbol ISV.
 The Company is a provider of registry and information management services for public data and records.
 The head and registered office of the Company is 300 - 10 Research Drive, Regina, Saskatchewan, S4S 7J7.
-The Company maintains Canadian office locations in Regina, Saskatoon, Vernon, Toronto and an international office located in Dublin, Ireland.
-ISC's head office is located in Regina.
-The Company has three reportable segments: Registry Operations, Services and Technology Solutions.
+The Company maintains Canadian office locations in Saskatchewan, British Columbia, and Ontario, and international offices located in Ireland and Luxembourg.
+ISC has three reportable segments: Registry Operations, Services and Technology Solutions.
 A functional summary of these segments is as follows:

-- Registry Operations delivers registry services on behalf of governments and private sector organizations.
-Currently, through this segment, ISC provides registry and information services on behalf of the Province of Saskatchewan under a 20year Master Service Agreement ("MSA"), in effect until 2033. - Services delivers products and services that utilize public records and data to provide value to customers in the financial and legal sectors. - Technology Solutions provides the development, delivery and support of registry (and related) technology solutions.
+- Registry Operations delivers registry and information services on behalf of governments and private sector organizations.
+Currently, through this segment, ISC provides registry and information services on behalf of the Province of Saskatchewan under a 20-year Master Service Agreement ("MSA"), in effect until 2033.
+Additionally, through ISC's wholly owned subsidiary, Reamined Systems Inc. ("Reamined"), ISC provides property tax assessment services to the Province of Ontario and its municipalities. - Services delivers value-add services to the financial and legal sectors, utilizing public data and records. - Technology Solutions designs, implements, and supports registry and regulatory technology solutions.